 Mark masters the half turn on the wheel for MOB.

-Peter performs an acrobatic move at the mast head after shinning up the rig unassisted
+Crew performs an acrobatic move at the mast head after shinning up the rig unassisted

 For our final graduation dinner, Amanda scouted a cool seafood joint across from the waterfront park in nearby Lota.
-Mark M’s partner Sunao and her daughters, Rizu and Nico, Tim’s partner Chris and puppy Jack, plus two cruisers friends also joined us for a fun evening with great food.
-Mark M gave Peter and Aniko a ride south and at last word they’re showing them around Tamborine Mountain and Surfers Paradise.
+Mark M's partner Sunao and her daughters, Rizu and Nico, Tim's partner Chris and puppy Jack, plus two cruisers friends also joined us for a fun evening with great food.
+Mark M gave Aniko a ride south and at last word they're showing them around Tamborine Mountain and Surfers Paradise.

 We've been enjoying the fabulous climate, local scenery and nearby villages, along with catching up with friends this weekend and visiting the incredible Manly weekend markets.
 We'll head north in a few days to explore and hike more of the coast and hinterland, this time by rented car instead of camper.